top of page

 Mount Aspiring National Park

-Named for Mt Aspiring, one of New Zealand's highest peaks, this park is a dreamland of mountains, glaciers, river valleys, and alpine lakes.
-Here both national and international hikers have their full need of trails to wander.
-Viewing points are many, with crystal clear pools, snowfields, wildlife, valleys, passes, and rock formations.
+Named after Mt Aspiring, one of New Zealand's tallest peaks, this park is a paradise of mountains, glaciers, river valleys, and alpine lakes.
+It offers a wealth of trails for both local and international hikers to explore.
+With numerous viewpoints, you'll be treated to stunning sights of crystal-clear pools, snowfields, wildlife, valleys, passes, and dramatic rock formations.

 It can easily be forgotten that Fiordland can be sunny too!